hmajid2301/blog/content/posts/2023-12-16-how-to-deploy-k3s-with-colmena-on-pi-cluster/index.md

 avahi service we set up in a previous post.

 So in each 3 of my agent nodes this config is copies, so these nodes act as agents and connect to the k8s cluster correctly.
-We can then deploy the app as we normally would using colmena, `colmena apply switch --build-on-target`.
+We can then deploy the app as we normally would using Colmena, `colmena apply switch --build-on-target`.

 Then we can follow this [tutorial](https://docs.k3s.io/cluster-access) for cluster access using `kubectl`.
 We can then check all the nodes in the cluster by doing: